IDBCourses/ht25-a3-functional-prototype-jessiekwp-bit/README.md

 # Game characteristics
 1. Oranges fall from different positions from the sky randomly
 2. The speed of falling oranges is increased every time
+3. Check the countdown timer and the number of eaten oranges at the top left corner of the window

 # Good Luck :O